Maria Sophia of Dietrichstein

 Maria Sophia of Dietrichstein (Maria Rosina Sophia; 11 July 1646 – 4 November 1711), was a German noblewoman by birth, member of the House of Dietrichstein, and by her two marriages Countess of Pötting auf Ober-Falkenstein and Lobkowicz.

 She was the fifth child and second daughter of Maximilian, 2nd Prince of Dietrichstein zu Nikolsburg, and his second wife Sophie Agnes, a daughter of Wolfgang III, Count of Mansfeld-Vorderort-Bornstädt.

 Life

 On April 16, 1662 Maria Sophia married Franz Eusebius, Count of Pötting auf Ober-Falkenstein (d.
 1678).
 They had three children, all of them born in Madrid, who died in infancy: María Inés, Francisca Eusebia and Maximiliano Adán.
+As the count's wife, she served as Imperial Ambassadress in Madrid from 1664 to 1674.

-On 12 June 1681, Maria Sophia married secondly with Count Václav Ferdinand Popel of Lobkowicz (22 December 1654 – 8 October 1697).
+On 12 June 1681, Maria Sophia remarried, this time to Count Václav Ferdinand Popel of Lobkowicz (22 December 1654 – 8 October 1697).
+Her second husband was also appointed Ambassador of the Emperor to Madrid, and thus Sophia returned to Spain once again in the capacity of ambassadress (1689-1691).
 They had five children: